6 Ancient Sites Aligned With the Solstice and Equinox

 On the spring equinox, for example, the light pattern looks like a snake.
 Mayans called this day “the return of the Sun serpent.”
 See more photos of this incredible pyramid at the Chichen Itza Web site.

 4. Chaco Canyon (New Mexico, USA)

 In today’s Chaco Canyon, New Mexico, the Ancestral Puebloan people, who were expert sky watchers, carved spiral designs into rock to track the seasons and record the passage of time.

 In this canyon is a petroglyph called the Sun Dagger because of the way the Sun’s wedge-shape beams strike it in midday during the summer and winter solstices.
-See virtual movies of the Sun Dagger and other beautiful sites.

 5. Newgrange (Ireland)